MoYuM/my-hammerspoon-config/README.md

 I use [Caffeine Spoon](https://github.com/Hammerspoon/Spoons/raw/master/Spoons/Caffeine.spoon.zip) to prevent system sleep.

-Click the caffe icon on menubar to switch it.
+Click the caffe icon in menubar to switch it.